SoCreate/angular-playground/README.md

 When the `angularCli` property is present the `ng serve` command will be used when you run the `angular-playground` cli command.
 Below is a description of the properties of that
 object:
-+ `cliConfigPath`
-  The location of your `angular-cli.json` file relative to your `package.json` file
 + `envionment` *(optional)*
   The environment to target for serving up Angular Playground (will tell Angular CLI to use this instead of its default)
 + `port` *(optional)*
   The port to tell `ng serve` to use.
 Defaults to `4201`.

-You will need to create a new environment file
-(see the [angular cli docs on GitHub](https://github.com/angular/angular-cli#build-targets-and-environment-files) for the playground and make some changes to your existing `main.ts` file and your existing environment files.
+You will most likely want to create a new environment file (see the [angular cli docs on GitHub](https://github.com/angular/angular-cli#build-targets-and-environment-files) for the playground and make some changes to your existing `main.ts` file and your existing environment files.